-GEONETCast Americas is a regional contribution to a developing, global, near-real-time, environmental data dissemination system in support of the Global Earth Observation System of Systems.
-It is a contribution from the United States National Oceanic and Atmospheric Administration, whose goal is to enable enhanced dissemination, application, and exploitation of environmental data and products for the diverse societal benefits defined by the Group on Earth Observations.
+GEONETCast Americas is a regional contribution to developing a global, near-real-time, environmental data dissemination system in support of the Global Earth Observation System of Systems.
+It is the United States National Oceanic and Atmospheric Administration (NOAA) input with a goal to enable enhanced dissemination, application, and exploitation of environmental products and information for the diverse societal benefits defined by the Group on Earth Observations.
 The societal benefit areas are agriculture, energy, health, climate, weather, disaster mitigation, biodiversity, water resources, and ecosystems.
-GEONETCast Americas serves North, Central, and South Americas.
-I became operational in April, 2008.
+GEONETCast Americas serves North, Central, and South America and the Caribbean Basin.
+It became operational in April, 2008.
 GEONETCast Americas uses inexpensive satellite receiver stations based on Digital Video Broadcast standards.
-GEONETCast has links with similar regional environmental data dissemination systems deployed in Europe and Asia.
+GEONETCast has links with regional environmental data dissemination systems deployed in Europe and Asia.